| A Cooperstown for

 The

-Hawkeye Grill is simply wonderful, a restaurant with lovely views of
+Hawkeye Grill is simply wonderful, a restaurant with

-Otsego Lake (with memorable outdoor dining in the summer) and type of food you'd
+Otsego Lake (with memorable outdoor dining in the summer) and type of

 expect from a first-class hotel landmark.
 The Hawkeye allows casual